Israel says it won’t block humanitarian aid entering Gaza from Egypt

 Announcement comes as US President Joe Biden visits Israel amid mounting pressure over humanitarian situation in Gaza.

-The Israeli government has said that it will not block humanitarian aid entering the besieged Gaza Strip from Egypt, following pressure from its international allies to allow aid to reach Palestinian civilians in the territory.
+The Israeli government has said that it will not prevent humanitarian aid from entering the blockaded Gaza Strip from Egypt, following pressure from its international allies to ease its 10-day siege on the Palestinian territory.

-Israeli Prime Minister Benjamin Netanyahu’s office announced the decision in a statement on Wednesday, during a visit from US President Joe Biden.
+The office of Israeli Prime Minister Benjamin Netanyahu announced the decision in a statement on Wednesday as US President Joe Biden wrapped up a flying visit to the country.

 Keep readinglist of 3 items